BrewPi/firmware/controlbox/docs/controlbox.rst

     CMD_LIST_PROFILES = 14,     // list the define profile IDs and the active profile
     CMD_READ_SYSTEM_VALUE = 15, // read the value of a system object
     CMD_SET_SYSTEM_VALUE = 16,  // write the value of a system object
-    CMD_SET_MASK_VALUE = 17,    // write the value of a user object with a mask to preserve some of the original data

 Each command is described in more detail below.